bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - Cluster-specific property defaults are parsed from `simplejavamail.defaults.connectionpool.clusters.*` into the immutable configuration snapshot and overlaid on the global connection-pool defaults when `BatchSupport` registers a matching cluster key.
 - `TransportRunner` sends through `BatchModule.acquireTransport(...)` when batch is available; otherwise it opens a normal `Session.getTransport()` connection for the operation.
 - `LifecycleDelegatingTransportImpl` wraps the pooled transport so the caller can signal success with `release()` or failure with `invalidate()`.
-- `MailerImpl.shutdownConnectionPool()` stops admission to an owned executor, drains accepted work, then shuts down its pool registration.
-One daemon cleanup thread waits without occupying the application's common pool; repeated calls return the same future.
-Blocking `close()` waits for this cleanup and rejects invocation from its own worker to avoid self-deadlock.
-Caller-owned and synchronous work must finish before closing.
+- `MailerImpl.shutdownConnectionPool()` rejects new sends, drains its accepted sends and observer handoffs, then shuts down its pool registration.
+This includes synchronous sends and sends on caller-owned executors, but never shuts down application executors or waits for offloaded observer callbacks.
+One daemon cleanup thread waits without occupying the common pool.
+Repeated calls return the same future.
+A lexically restored operation context rejects blocking `close()` from within its own send/inline observer to avoid self-deadlock.
 Graceful drain is not SMTP cancellation.
 - `batch-module` uses SMTP Connection Pool 4.1.0, backed by Clustered Object Pool 4.1.0 and Generic Object Pool 2.5.0.
-The eight mixed-failure waiter-recovery regression cases from the 9.3.4 patch are retained in `BatchTransportExecutorTest` on the 10.0 line.
-This dependency upgrade does not connect the optional upstream cancellation controls to Mailer or BatchTransportExecutor sends; full mail-send cancellation remains gated separately.
+Mailer claims now use the remaining total budget and `ClaimControl`; transport abort belongs to the exclusive lease generation.
+A retired/invalidated lease is disposed before the ordinary send notifies or completes.
+The eight mixed-failure waiter-recovery cases remain in `BatchTransportExecutorTest`.
+Standalone BatchTransportExecutor operations are not instrumented with mail-send controls.

 There is no direct `Phaser` usage in this repository's source tree.
 Batch coordination here is expressed through `CompletableFuture`, executor services, `AtomicInteger` proxy request tracking, and the external SMTP/object-pool libraries used by `batch-module`.

+### Total Deadlines And Physical Abort

+`MailerGenericBuilder` owns the disabled-by-default `Duration` timeout.
+Its implementation resolves `simplejavamail.defaults.mailsend.timeout` and builder overrides, validates a positive nanosecond-representable value, and passes it into the dumb `OperationalConfigImpl`.
+The property declares its Duration type, EXECUTION_AND_POOLING diagnostic group, visible sensitivity, Spring metadata, and ISO-8601 CLI conversion.

+`MailSendControl` uses monotonic elapsed time, first-stop arbitration, and fenced resource registrations.
+Ordinary sends have one budget from preparation through cleanup; simple batches share one budget and pause it for per-email observer work.
+Open-connection establishment and each scoped send get separate budgets, excluding arbitrary application gaps and final scope cleanup.
+First-failure classification is frozen before cleanup, so a later cancellation cannot replace a real send failure.

+`MailSendOperations` separates a lazy daemon deadline watcher from a lazy private completion worker.
+Signals only wake claimants, retire queued wrappers, or close captured sockets; they never invoke application observers or complete futures.
+Cancelled/expired unstarted work is removed from the owned queue and completed on the private worker.
+Running work completes on its execution thread.
+Slow inline callbacks or future continuations may delay private-worker completions, not unrelated deadline signals.
+Retired wrappers release their captured Email work even when a caller executor retains the inert Runnable.

+`MailTransportLifecycleAdapter` is an optional ServiceLoader SPI separate from payload submission.
+Its Angus implementation configures only compatible SJM-owned Sessions with a managed SMTP/SMTPS provider and an unconnected socket factory.
+A per-factory, lexically restored ThreadLocal associates the factory call with its transport.
+The raw socket is recorded before connect; abort closes it outside the Angus monitor and remains latched if requested before creation.
+Angus still owns connect timeouts, local bind, HTTP CONNECT, TLS upgrades, authentication, and protocol behavior; the factory preserves its SOCKS/socket-channel choice.
+No private-field reflection, global socket factory, or per-send mutation of shared Session properties is involved.

+The managed transport records RCPT occurrences and the DATA/BDAT LAST boundary using protected provider hooks.
+Lost final acceptance stays UNKNOWN with DUPLICATE_RISK; an already observed acceptance wins late control requests.
+The cancellation/timeout exceptions retain optional exact receipts without new SMTP status enums.
+Unsupported provider/socket/Session integrations fail before connecting when a total deadline is requested; ordinary untimed sending remains supported with cooperative cancellation only.
+DNS and caller-owned non-cooperative data sources cannot be forcibly interrupted, so completion is never fabricated while work still runs.

 ## Transport-Neutral Submission Outcomes